 Anchorage is home to many museums and historical attractions that present Alaska’s fascinating blend of Russian, Native, gold rush and pioneer history from every imaginable angle.

-Nearby points of interest include several museums.
-The Alaska State Trooper Museum tells the story of the officers who brought law and order to the Last Frontier.
 The Anchorage Museum is a world-class facility with a fascinating depiction of Alaska's history and art of the far north.
 Open year-round, the Museum also features permanent and traveling exhibits, special programs and many annual events.

 For a prehistoric look at Alaska, check out the fossils and artifacts at the Alaska Museum of Science & Nature.
 A survivor of Alaska’s pioneer era, the Oscar Anderson House in Elderberry Park, was built in 1915 by a Swedish immigrant.
 Listed on the National Register of Historic Places, many of the original artifacts belonging to the family remain in the home to this day.